 - Get more customers

 Now for the real truth.
-The tactics that you have gone through here will not work out for all WooCommerce and Shopify stores.
-The eCommerce sector does not run on the ‘one size fits all’ concept.
+The tactics that you have gone through here will not work out for all WooCommerce and Shopify stores because the make of each store is different.